MindPointGroup/ubuntu-pipeline-tf/README.md

 #
 #
 #
+# George added this from his own repo
 #
 # To use this repo to create the testing environment
 # Execute the following commands - terraform init, terrafrom plan, terrafrom apply -auto-approve